 - Try and replace one negative thought you have with a positive one and slowly increase your positive thoughts to two or three for every negative one;

 - Keep yourself busy and your mind occupied.
-You’ll be surprised at how much more positive and confident you will become;
+You may be surprised at how much more positive and confident you will be;

 - Try to recognise some of your own positive qualities.
-If that doesn’t come to you easily, perhaps try to look for positivity in others;
+If that doesn’t come to you easily, start by trying to look for the positivity in others;

-- Look at your lifestyle to see if you can make any changes.
-Our lifestyles can be the catalyst for negative thinking;
+- Look at your lifestyle to see if there are any changes you can make;

-- If you’re around people who are continually negative, move away from them and begin to build your life around positive people;
+- If you’re around people who are continually negative, slowly choose to move away from them;

 - Write your thoughts out, like you would a diary.
 Sometimes the act of writing encourages new thinking.

-In my own case, I had to keep myself busy.
-By being able to change the way we think, we’re paving the way for changing negative thoughts into positive ones.
+I used to have to keep myself busy.
+But by being able to change the way we think, we’re paving the way for changing negative thoughts into positive ones.